Skip to main content

 Result:

-No results yet.
-Enter inputs and click Calculate.
+No results yet — enter inputs and click Calculate.

 How to use this calculator

-• Enter drop height h and initial velocity v₀ (downward positive).
+• Enter h and v₀ (downward positive).

 How this calculator works